Drug-Target Interaction Prediction via an Ensemble of Weighted Nearest Neighbors with Interaction Recovery: Experiments

 \subsection{Dataset}

-Four benchmark DTI datasets of which each corresponds to a target protein family, namely Nuclear Receptors (NR), Ion Channel (IC), G-protein coupled receptors (GPCR), Enzyme (E) \citep{Yamanishi2008PredictionSpaces} are used.
-Further information about the four datasets is shown in Table \ref{ta:Dataset}, where sparsity is the proportion of interacting drug-target pairs which indicates the global imbalance of the dataset, $LI^d$ and $LI^t$ are the drug-based and target-based local imbalance with $k=5$ respectively.
-In the four datasets, similarities between drugs are measured by using the SIMCOMP algorithm on compound chemical structure \citep{Hattori2003DevelopmentPathways} and target similarities were assessed by normalized Smith–Waterman score for protein sequences \citep{Smith1981IdentificationSubsequences}.
+Five benchmark DTI datasets are used in our empirical study.
+Four of them are gold standard datasets originally provided by \citep{Yamanishi2008PredictionSpaces}, of which each corresponds to a target protein family, namely Nuclear Receptors (NR), G-protein coupled receptors (GPCR), Ion Channel (IC) and Enzyme (E).
+The last dataset (DB), obtained from \citep{Kuang2015AnInteraction}, was derived from DrugBank \citep{Wishart2018DrugBank2018}.
+Table \ref{ta:Dataset} lists the information about the five datasets.
+Sparsity is the proportion of interacting drug-target pairs which indicates the global imbalance of the dataset. $LI^d$ and $LI^t$ are the drug-based and target-based local imbalance of the whole dataset respectively:

+where $k$ is the number of neighbors, which is set to 5.
+Smaller $LI^d$ ($LI^t$) values indicate more reliable drug (target) similarities and easier S2 (S3) prediction task.